icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [A Language for Counterfactual Generative Models](http://proceedings.mlr.press/v139/tavares21a.html) - ***ICML'21***, 2021. [[All Versions](https://scholar.google.com/scholar?cluster=2067748786482591497)]. [[Project](https://github.com/zenna/Omega.jl)].
 This paper presents Omega, a probabilistic programming language with support for counterfactual inference.
 This feature is accomplished by introducing a new operator to probabilistic programming akin to Pearl’s do.

+* [Situation Calculus](https://en.wikipedia.org/wiki/Situation_calculus) - ***Wikipedia***.
+Wikipedia on Situation Calculus, a logic formalism designed for representing and reasoning about dynamical domains.

 #### DSL Program Synthesis